 The sperm then starts their long journey towards the egg.
 Leaving from the cervix they enter the uterus straight.
 Once reached there, they swim towards the fallopian tubes.
-Once the sperm gets into the fallopian tubes they are free from the potential negative that can effect the woman's immune system.
-It is the important phase in fertilization.
+Once the sperm gets into the fallopian tubes they are free from the potential negative that can affect the woman's immune system.
+It is an important phase in fertilization.

-3. Fertilization: Once the sperm gets entered in the egg, a very complex chain occurs over a period of maximum 16 hours.
-The male and female's pronuclei move together hand in hand to the centre of the egg and the amazing thing is, during IVF this can be seen down the microscope.
-It is the important phase in fertilization.
+Once the sperm gets entered in the egg, a very complex chain occurs over a period of a maximum 16 hours.
+The male and female's pronuclei move together hand in hand to the center of the egg and the amazing thing is, during IVF this can be seen down the microscope.
+It is an important phase in fertilization.
+(4)

 At this point of implantation, the embryo is continuously sending out the chemicals into the mother's bloodstream, and about 2 weeks from fertilization, the chemicals have reached to the level which will show the pregnancy test positive.

 5. When should one seek help from a fertility doctor?

 As given above, there are several complicated steps that might occur for a pregnancy to result: